ThaibathulMunavara/House-Price-Prediction-Model/README.md

 # 🏠 Housing Price Prediction

+## 📌 Project Overview

-This project predicts housing prices using machine learning techniques based on various property features.
-The dataset contains multiple attributes such as area, number of bedrooms, bathrooms, stories, parking spaces, and more.
+### This project aims to build a machine learning model that predicts the price of a house based on various features such as area, number of bedrooms, number of bathrooms, and more.
+The goal is to help real estate agencies, buyers, and sellers estimate fair market prices.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # 📂 Dataset

-## The dataset used is Housing.csv and includes:
+## The dataset used is Housing.csv, which contains several attributes about houses:

      area – size of the house in square feet